 You’ve met someone who lives far away.
-You have fond feelings towards each other, and now you are in a long-distance relationship.
-But getting to know someone long-distance can be challenging.
-So what can you do?
+You have feelings for each other and may even be considering a long-distance relationship.
+But how can you know that such relationship is for you and what can you do to make it work?

 - Get to know yourself and what you want from a relationship.